MadalinaMircea/TriggerFinder/README.md

 ### Backend:
 - Prerequisites: Python 3.8.0, Keras 2.0, Tensorflow 2.2.0, NLTK 3.5, Numpy 1.18.4
-- Obtain the word2vec file:
+- To obtain the word2vec file, either:
-    - Try downloading it from this WeTransfer: https://we.tl/t-3esKK2SQHv
+    1. Try downloading it from this WeTransfer: https://we.tl/t-3esKK2SQHv or
+    2. If the transfer doesn't work,

 ### Frontend: